avian2/spectrumwars/docs/transceiver.rst

       ``get_power_range()`` method.
 Exact interpretation of this value is hardware dependent.
 Higher values always mean **lower** power.

-      See :doc:`testbeds` for interpretations of these values.
+      See :doc:`reference` for interpretations of these values.

       Invalid values will raise a ``RadioError`` exception.